dabasler/isoplants/ReadMe.md

 Description
 -----------

-{isoplants} is a lightweight R package to model the isotopic ratios in in plant tissue and analyze the sensitivity to changes in environmental conditions.
+`isoplants` is a lightweight R package to model the isotopic ratios in in plant tissue and analyze the sensitivity to changes in environmental conditions.
 It currently focuses on stable Oxygen isotopes but will integrate Carbon and possibly Hydrogen isotopes in future releases.
 It uses the R package [tealeaves](https://CRAN.R-project.org/package=tealeaves) to integrate the calculation of leaf temperatures.

 Get isoplants
 -------------